enovz/APIs-based-on-directory-structure/README.md

     * /users
       * /dogs

-Results in generation of routes:
+Results in generation of routes
-1. api/users
+1.api/users
-2. api/users/:users-id/dogs
+2.api/users/:users-id/dogs

 The api/users/:users-id/dogs route also needs a controller and a model for handeling endpoints.